 Priority Assistive Products List (APL)

-WHO estimates that today, more than one billion people need assistive technology.
-With a global ageing population and rise in noncommunicable diseases, this number will rise beyond two billion by 2050, with many older people needing two or more products as they age.
+WHO estimates that today, more than 1 billion people need one or more assistive products.
+With a global ageing population and rise in noncommunicable diseases, this number will rise beyond 2 billion by 2050, with many older people needing two or more products as they age.

 However, only 1 in 10 people in need currently have access.
 This results in many missed opportunities for people to participate in society – for younger people to access education and work, and for older people to continue to live healthy, independent lives in their own homes.
 Access to assistive technology offers a public health solution to meet the needs of 21st century populations.

 The Priority Assistive Products List is the first of four tools to be developed by the GATE initiative, towards increasing access to high-quality affordable assistive products as an integral component of universal health coverage.